Beira Dondo Water and Sanitation Projects, Mozambique

 This latest part of the scheme comprises of rehabilitating the existing sanitation network, together with the construction of a number of new system elements to extend and upgrade the sewers, wastewater treatment facilities and a drainage system.

-The new water plant cost €5.6m, while the Beira sanitation system cost €62.65m, with the European Union providing €52.95m, and the remaining €9.7m provided by the Mozambique Government.
+The new water plant cost €5.6m, while the Beira sanitation system cost €62.65m, with the EU providing €52.95m, and the remaining €9.7m provided by the Mozambique Government.

 Mozambique's historical water and sanitation problems

-Access to drinking water and sanitation in Mozambique has historically been a major problem, in common with many of the nations of sub-Saharan Africa.
-It has been estimated that in developing countries, around 80% of all disease arises as a direct result of inadequate sanitation, poor hygiene and contaminated water.
+Access to drinking water and sanitation in Mozambique was historically a major problem, alike many of the sub-Saharan African nations.
+It has been estimated that in developing countries, around 80% of all disease arises as a direct result of inadequate sanitation, poor hygiene, and contaminated water.

 According to the United Nations Environment Programme, each day around six thousand people die from diseases caused by poor sanitation, while another 300 million Africans have no access to clean water.

-For Mozambique in 1992, only around a fifth of the country's households had access to potable water and the situation for wastewater provision was even worse - a serious public health issue in a land where cholera, dysentery and other water-borne diseases are endemic.
+For Mozambique in 1992, around a fifth of the country's households had access to potable water and the situation for wastewater provision was even worse.
+This was a serious public health issue in an area where cholera, dysentery and other water-borne diseases are endemic.

-Recognising the importance of water and wastewater provision to the health of the nation, in 1995 the government of Mozambique developed a National Water Policy, following it three years later with the First National Water Development Programme.
+Recognising the importance of water and wastewater provision to the health of the nation, the Government of Mozambique developed a National Water Policy in 1995, following it three years later with the First National Water Development Programme.
 By 2003, the proportion of households with drinking water access had risen to a third.

-To improve the provision of wastewater treatment, in 2004, the National Water Directorate produced a strategy sanitation plan for seven municipalities - Beira and Dondo together with Maputo, Matola, Nampula, Pemba and Quelimane.
+To improve the provision of wastewater treatment, the National Water Directorate produced a strategy sanitation plan in 2004 for the municipalities of Beira, Dondo, Maputo, Matola, Nampula, Pemba, and Quelimane.

-In December of the same year, Joaquim Chissano stepped down as President after 18 years in office, with his elected successor, Armando Emílio Guebuza, pledging to continue the programme of economic and infrastructure development which encouraged growing foreign investment.
-Despite the great advances that Mozambique has made, such external assistance remains essential.
+In December of the same year, Joaquim Chissano stepped down as president after 18 years in office.
+His elected successor Armando Emílio Guebuza pledged to continue the programme of economic and infrastructure development, which encouraged growing foreign investment.
+Despite the great advances that Mozambique has made, external assistance remains essential.

-The European Commission is currently financing water and sanitation schemes through the European Development Funds (EDF) and Thematic Budget Lines (TBL).
+The EC is currently financing water and sanitation schemes through the European Development Funds (EDF) and Thematic Budget Lines (TBL).

-In addition, the EU Water Initiative and the ACP-EU Water Facility programme allocate additional development aid funds for projects in African, Caribbean and Pacific (ACP) countries - including a number of initiatives in Mozambique.
+In addition, the EU Water Initiative and the ACP-EU Water Facility programme allocates additional development aid funds for projects in African, Caribbean, and Pacific (ACP) countries, including a number of initiatives in Mozambique.

 Water and wastewater provision for Beira and Dondo

-Before the construction of the Mutua plant - some 50km west of the port city of Beira - the inhabitants of Beira and Dondo received their water from the irrigation system at the Mafambisse sugar plantation.
+Before the construction of the Mutua plant, the inhabitants of Beira and Dondo received water from the irrigation system at the Mafambisse sugar plantation.

-Addressing one of the main goals set out in the National Water Policy - prioritising coverage for the country's urban and near-urban areas - the project was funded as two separate components, to cover the detailed design and the construction phase of the work.
-It forms a central part of a series of major improvements, targeting areas which currently have low water and sanitation coverage and have been hardest hit by HIV / AIDS or are particularly vulnerable to cholera outbreaks.
+Addressing one of the main goals set out in the National Water Policy, the project was funded as two separate components to cover the detailed design and the construction phase of the work.
+It forms a central part of a series of major improvements, targeting areas that currently have low water and sanitation coverage, have been hardest hit by HIV / AIDS or are particularly vulnerable to cholera outbreaks.

 In addition to the ongoing programme in Beira and Dondo, work is also to be carried out in other parts of Sofala province, along with the cities of Quelimane and Mocuba in Zambezia province and the districts of Buzi, Nhamatanda, Nicoadala and Milange.

-By August 2006, according to UNICEF a total of 124 water points had been rehabilitated, providing water to around 115,000 people and a further 36 newly constructed, benefiting more than 37,000.
+According to UNICEF a total of 124 water points had been rehabilitated by August 2006, providing water to around 115,000 people.
+A further 36 new water points were constructed, benefiting more than 37,000 people.

 Education has been identified as a key element in promoting hygiene and improving public health, an element of the UNICEF / EU project supporting both classroom awareness programmes and the creation of 'sanitation clubs' in schools.
-Train-Sea-Coast GPA - a UN inter-agency collaboration - also runs a separate training programme for wastewater management in Mozambique.
+Train-Sea-Coast GPA also runs a separate training programme for wastewater management in Mozambique.

 Key players involved with Mozambique's water projects

 The project is sponsored by the Government of Mozambique, being co-ordinated by the National Water Directorate.
-Funding has been made available from the European Commission from the 7th and 9th rounds of the European Development Fund and the ACP-EU Water Facility, in collaboration with UNICEF.
+Funding has been made available from the EC from the 7th and 9th rounds of the European Development Fund and the ACP-EU Water Facility, in collaboration with UNICEF.

 Mozambique's Ministry of Public Works and Housing has overall responsibility for the implementation of wastewater disposal and sanitation, with responsibility for the construction work falling to the National Water Directorate and National Directorate of Public Works.

-A consortium, comprising of CMC and Conduril, carried out the construction work for the Beira Treatment Plant.
-Louis Berger and Royal Haskoning served as consultants.
+A consortium comprising of CMC and Conduril carried out the construction work for the Beira Treatment Plant, while Louis Berger and Royal Haskoning served as consultants.

 Euromec was subcontracted by CMC to supply equipment, and carry out commissioning, testing and start-up of the facility.

-Train-Sea-Coast GPA is an inter-agency collaboration of UNESCO-IHE Institute for Water Education, UN-DOALOS and United Nations Development Programme UNDP, with funding from the governments of Belgium, Netherlands, Ireland, the United States of America and the government of the Flemish Region.
+Train-Sea-Coast GPA is an inter-agency collaboration of UNESCO-IHE Institute for Water Education, UN-DOALOS and United Nations Development Programme (UNDP), with funding from the Governments of Belgium, the Netherlands, Ireland, the US, and the Flemish region.